Hamilton Halton Construction Association Ontario Architecture

 The front door has a large segmental transom, that is one solid piece of glass.
 The doors are also glass, which suggests that they are not original either.
 Nonetheless, this is a very well kept example of an urban Second Empire home.

-Second Empire Waterdown
+Second Empire residence in Waterdown

 Waterdown Ontario